When was the last time you attended a fun and engaging PowerPoint presentation? Or better yet, when did you last engage an audience with your slides?

 The speaker made eye contact with us around 15 percent of the time.
 He spent the remaining time talking to his slides, notes, and the ceiling.

-He had my 85/15 rule backwards.
+He had my 85/15 rule backward.
 No presentation can be engaging without effective eye contact with the crowd.

 Facing elsewhere signals a lack of interest in your topic and frankly shows disrespect to the attendees.